 By swapping zoodles (aka zucchini noodles) for pasta, you can cut carbs, stabilize blood sugar, and catch up on those recommended daily servings of fruits and veggies.
 Incorporating more zucchini into your diet may boost weight loss.

 As a member of the cucurbit family (alongside cucumbers, melons, and winter squashes), zucchini is actually a type of summer squash — which is really a fruit!
-While most summer squashes are picked young, when they’re around 8 inches in length, zucchini can grow to over 3 feet long.
+While most summer squashes are picked young, when they’re around 8 inches in length, zucchini can grow to more than 3 feet long.

 The difference between zucchini and yellow summer squash is mainly in marketing.
 These squashes may be shaped a bit differently, but the flavor and health benefits are similar.
 Though zucchini often has thinner skin (also less waxy in texture) and smaller seeds, which some people prefer.